 There are other spring-training venues within an easy driving distance.
-You could head 35 miles up the coast to Port St. Lucie (where the New York Mets train) or 65 miles down the coast to Fort Lauderdale (where the Baltimore Orioles train).
+You could head 35 miles up the coast to Port St. Lucie (where the New York Mets train) or across the state to Fort Myers, where the Boston Red Sox and Minnesota Twins train.

 Where to Stay: There are no hotels within walking distance of Roger Dean Stadium, so you’ll need to have a car to make your way around.
 (There’s ample parking around the stadium, but you’ll need to fork over more than a few bucks for the privilege.)
 Within two miles of Roger Dean Stadium is the Fairfield Inn and the Wellesley Inn; within 10 miles are the Best Western Palm Beach, the Hilton Singer Island, and the Doubletree.